 The general ratio when making cold brew is 1-part coffee to 5-parts water.

 As you can see from the list above, there are many different options when it comes to choosing the best coffee beans for cold brew coffee.
-There isn’t one correct choice for everyone; essentially, it all comes down to your tastebuds and preferences.
+There isn’t just one best coffee brand for cold brew; essentially, it all comes down to your tastebuds and preferences.

 Last but not least, the boldest coffee on the list is Dark Roasted Brazilian Cerrado.
 It’s got it all: heavy body, chocolate, walnuts, and richness.
 It works great in a cold brew, and it’s also sustainably sourced and Kosher certified.
 You can take your pick from whole bean or ground coffee when you place the order.